xapi-project/xs-opam/README.md

 Packages are organised into namespaces:

 * `upstream`: packages that we don't control with fixed versions.
-* `upstream-extra`: packages that we don't control with fixed versions.
+* `upstream-extra`: packages that we don't control with fixed versions and don't require as a build dependency.
 * `xs`: packages that we control, with fixed versions.
 * `xs-extra`: packages that we control, following their respective master branch.